Stress depends on how you think about it.

 Now onto the good news: there are ways we can break out of this pattern of doom and gloom, and let go of our worst expectations.
 Next time you find yourself catastrophizing, try the following:

 The first step is becoming aware of your own thought patterns.
-(A regular meditation practice is wonderful for this.)
+(A regular meditation practice for anxiety is wonderful for this.)
 Take it a step further and write down your worries throughout the day in a journal.
 Both of these activities allow you to step back and observe your own thoughts, rather than actively engaging with them.
 Eventually, you’ll see your worst-case scenarios for what they are: just thoughts, nothing more.

 When you catch yourself predicting a terrible outcome, stop and ask yourself: “Is this something that I know to be true today?
 Is this outcome truly a catastrophe, or is it just unpleasant?
 What other possible outcomes are there?
 Are any of them positive?”